-The class I booked also caters for complete beginners with the main emphasis on beginners and intermediates work on their own projects but dip in and out of demonstrations if they want to.
+The class I booked also caters to complete beginners with the main emphasis on beginners and intermediates to work on their own projects but dip in and out of demonstrations if they want to.
 I opted for both choices as I wanted to refresh my basic skills and try some new things such as making a cabochon setting.
 I decided I'd watch all of the demonstrations and then opt in or out of the making if I wanted to work on something else.

-Emma began with health and safety and a tour of the room and tools and then we moved swiftly onto making a ring.
+Emma began with health and safety and a tour of the room and tools and then we moved swiftly on to making a ring.

 We were shown how to texture our silver with different hammers.
 Some people chose to use a ball pein hammer which gives nice round circles of texture.
 I chose to use a cross pein hammer as I wanted textured lines.